EHB-MCT/portfolio-starter-ilyasassakali/README.md

 * `POSTGRES_PASSWORD` - Sets the password for authenticating with the PostgreSQL database server.
 * `POSTGRES_DB` - Determines the database with which applications and services will interact.
 * `POSTGRES_HOST_AUTH_METHOD` - Specifies the authentication method for connecting to the PostgreSQL host.
+* `PG_CONNECTION_STRING` - This environment variable represents the connection string for Knex.js.

 ## API Documentation